Mtar786/Muhammad-Rahman-Website/README.md

-# Tayyib Sheikh - Personal Website
+# Muhamamd Rahman - Personal Website

 A modern, responsive personal website built with HTML, CSS, and JavaScript.
 All data is stored locally without any external database dependencies.